the-au-forml-lab/the-au-forml-lab.github.io/colloquium.md

 of the presentations please RSVP a few days in advance by sending Harley Eades an <a href="mailto:harley.eades@gmail.com">email</a>.

+### Videos

+All of the talks are recorded and posted to Youtube and can be found here: [https://www.youtube.com/playlist?list=PLTq59cBPOhWJK2QW9jtXEwhqT-S4I4vwE](https://www.youtube.com/playlist?list=PLTq59cBPOhWJK2QW9jtXEwhqT-S4I4vwE)

 #### Schedule

 Each talk is between 1pm and 2pm EDT on their respective day, unless